 In accordance with the provisions of our Articles of Incorporation and Bylaws, shareholders may directly nominate prospective director candidates by delivering to our Corporate Secretary certain information about the nominee (reflecting the disclosure requirements of the SEC's proxy rules concerning nominees for directorships) no less than 90 days and no more than 120 days in advance of the first anniversary of the prior year's annual meeting.
-The Nominating Committee has not adopted a formal policy with regard to consideration of any director candidate nominated by shareholders.
-The Nominating Committee believes that such a policy is not necessary or appropriate because of the shareholders' ability to directly nominate director candidates for the Board.
+The Nominating Committee has not adopted a formal policy with regard to consideration of any director candidate nominate director candidates for the Secretary certain such a policy is not necessary or appropriate because of the shareholders' ability to directly nominate director candidates for the Board.